Chaotic many-body quantum dynamics, spectral correlations, and energy diffusion: Calculations

 Consider a diagram $\cal G$ in the expansion for the transition probability.
-It defines a decomposition in the system into fully connected subsystems, in analogy with the discussion above Eq.~\eqref{eq:Minit}.
-In this decomposition, every nearest neighbour pair of sites within a subsystem is linked by at least one vertex insertion, and there are no vertex insertions between neighbouring sites from different subsystems.
-(The presence or absence of self-energy insertions is not relevant to the decomposition.)
-The contribution of $\cal G$ to $P(\{\varepsilon_n \},\{ \varepsilon^\prime_n \};t)$ can be written in the form
+It defines a decomposition of the system into fully connected subsystems, in analogy with the discussion above Eq.~\eqref{eq:Minit}.
+In this decomposition, every nearest-neighbour pair of sites within a subsystem is linked by at least one vertex insertion, and there are no vertex insertions between neighbouring sites from different subsystems (the presence or absence of self-energy insertions is not relevant to the decomposition).
+For example, for the diagram shown in Fig.~\ref{fig:diagrams1} this decomposition consists of two subsystems: one of these is the single site 1 and the other is the pair of sites 2 and 3.
+As a second example, for the diagram shown in Fig.~\ref{fig:KtoP}(c) there is a single subsystem since the two sites are connected by vertices.